Some Signs of Dyslexia

 This approach was developed in the early 1930s through a collaborative effort between Anna Gillingham, an educator, and Dr. Samuel T. Orton, a neuropsychiatrist.
 It is language-based, multi sensory, structured, sequential, cumulative, cognitive and flexible.
 In addition, it provides on-going feedback and positive reinforcement.

 The Orton-Gillingham Approach is an intensive, sequential phonic-based system that teaches the basics of word formation before whole meanings.
-The method accommodates and uses the three learning modalities, or pathways, through which people learn—visual, auditory and kinesthetic.
+The approach accommodates and uses the three learning modalities, or pathways, through which people learn—visual, auditory and kinesthetic.
 Unlike some scripted and rigid reading programs, the Orton-Gillingham Approach is a system that allows for considerable flexibility.

 Students having difficulty with reading and spelling benefit from Orton-Gillingham’s multi-sensory component, which incorporates simultaneous use of tactual, auditory and visual instruction.
 In addition, the Orton-Gillingham Approach allows for ample repetition and ‘rehearsal’ of new information.